dumbapple/Primi-TicTacToe/README.md

-# Primi-TicTacToe
+# TicTacToe
-A primitive, text-based tic tac toe game.
-Trying to apply skills learned in a second year software design class.
+A text-based tic tac toe game, made to apply skills learned in a sophomore software design course.

 Program is working.
 Future commits will mainly focus on refactoring.